 - 1 tbs maple syrup or dark brown sugar

 - pinch of nutmeg

 Preheat oven to 400 degrees.
 Cut squash in half and scoop out seeds.
-Poke several fork holes in the skins of each side of the squash, and place face down in a baking dish with ½ inch of water.
-Bake for 50 minutes, or until skin is browned and collapsed in a couple of places.
-Remove from oven, and when cool enough, scoop squash out of skins into a bowl.
+Poke several fork holes in the skins of each side of the squash, and place face down in a baking dish with ½ inch of water—Bake for 50 minutes, or until skin is browned and collapsed in a couple of places.
+Remove from oven, and when cool enough, scoop the squash out of skins into a bowl.
 Set aside.
-(This can be done up to a day ahead.)
-In a heavy–bottomed stockpot or dutch oven, melt butter until foaming, and then sauté shallot or onion until translucent, about 3 minutes.
+(You can do this up to a day ahead.)
+In a heavy-bottomed stockpot or dutch oven, melt butter until foaming, and then sauté shallot or onion until translucent, about 3 minutes.
 Add squash and 3 cups of water to the pot and bring to a simmer, stirring often.
-(Optional: Once combined, turn off heat, and ladel into a food processor or blender to puree.
-Pour pureed soup back into pot.)
+(Optional: Once combined, turn off the heat, and ladle into a food processor or blender to puree.
+Pour pureed soup back into the pot.)
 Add cream and maple syrup and stir to combine over low heat.
 Note: Do not boil the soup once the cream has been added.
 Serve and enjoy.